Batu Kawa: Transportation

 Batu Kawah area can be reached by two main roads named Jalan Batu Kawah-Tondong (Section of Pan Borneo Highway) and also Jalan Batu Kawah- Matang.
 Portion of Jalan Batu Kawah-Tondong separated by Sarawak River is linked with Jambatan Datuk Chong Kiun Kong.
 (Datuk Chong Kiun Kong Bridge), it has been upgraded to dual carriage bridge under RM16 million budget to ease the traffic congestion along Jalan Batu Kawa-Tondong.

+In the near future, there are plans to run an ART line through Batu Kawah with the ' Yellow Line of the Kuching Urban Transportation System, although this will start after Phase 1 of the system has been completed.

 Other utilities

 Small residential area

-There are 12 small residential areas inside Batu Kawah :
+There are 12 small residential areas inside Batu Kawah:

-Pekan Batu Kawa (石角)、Stapok (尖山)、Sin San Tu (新山肚)、Moyan (味源港)、Kim Choo Sing (金珠盛)、Luo Zhi Gan (罗知港)、Xia Sha Long（下沙垄）、Sungai Tapang (甲港)、Rantau Panjang (上湾头)、Sejijak (西里益)、Sungai Tengah (葫芦顶), and Pangkalan Baru (新梯头).
+Pekan Batu Kawa (石角), Stapok (尖山), Sin San Tu (新山肚), Moyan (味源港), Kim Choo Sing (金珠盛), Luo Zhi Gan (罗知港), Xia Sha Long（下沙垄）, Sungai Tapang (甲港), Rantau Panjang (上湾头), Sejijak (西里益), Sungai Tengah (葫芦顶), and Pangkalan Baru (新梯头).

 Education

 Because of population rapidly increase in Batu Kawah, there's a need to establishing schools for education, mostly primary and secondary schools.
-For example, SJK Chung Hua Sungai Tapang Hilir, Sekolah Menengah Kebangsaan Jalan Arang, and Sekolah Menengah Kebangsaan Batu Kawah.
+For example, SJK Chung Hua Sungai Tapang Hilir, Sekolah Kebangsaan (SK) Garland, Sekolah Menengah Kebangsaan Jalan Arang, and Sekolah Menengah Kebangsaan Batu Kawah.

 There is only around 10 primary Chinese schools have been established during earlier day and have remained to serve the peoples till present.

-Besides that, one of the prestigious boarding schools, Sekolah Menengah Sains Kuching is also located in Batu Kawah.
+Sunny Hill School (formerly known as Sekolah Menengah Sains (SMS) Sunny Hill) is the only private school that located at 3rd Mile, Batu Kawah.

-Cyberjaya College Kuching is a only college campus that available in Batu Kawah.
-And there is no universities in Batu Kawah area.
+Cyberjaya College Kuching is the only college campus in Batu Kawah (currently located inside Pines Square, Batu Kawah, Kuching).
+Until now there are no universities in the Batu Kawah area.

+Place of worship

+Currently there are 14 place of worship that are available in Batu Kawah area :